pnp/blog/content/post/automatically-generate-flow-workflow-business-rule-documentation/index.md

 ## Dataverse Processes

-Flows, Workflows and Business Rules are all stored on the Dataverse Process table.
+Flows, Workflows and Business Rules are all stored on the Process table in Dataverse.
 The Category choice column (option set attribute) distinguishes the different types:

 | Value|	Type|
 |--|--|